kaybhutani/generative-nft/README.md

-# generative-nft
+# Generative-NFT
+### Generate Unique Images based on Rarity

-A python based library to help you create unique generative NFT's based on Rarity ⭐️.
+A python based library to help you create unique generative images based on Rarity for your next NFT Project ⭐️.

 ## How to use